vaadin/platform/scripts/generator/templates/template-release-notes.md

 # Supported Technologies
 ## Operating Systems
-Development is supported with the following operating systems, for any OS version that supports either frontend development (Bower as package manager) or Java 8
+Development is supported with the following operating systems, for any OS version that supports either frontend development (Bower/NPM as package manager) or Java 8
 - Windows
 - Linux
 - macOS